cloudpebbles/cloudpebbles.github.io/apps/roman-numerals/index.markdown

 ---
 layout: app
 category: roman-numerals
-title: Roman Numerals
+title: Roman Numerals | Converter
 app-id: 291773125
-app-description: Roman Numerals provides an easy way of converting Roman numerals into more understandable year numbers and vice versa.
+app-description: Provides an easy way of converting Roman numerals into more understandable numbers and vice versa.
 Use it when you cannot quite work out the age of a building or to resolve disputes about the year in which a TV programme was made.
 gallery:
 - image: images/4-1.png
   thumbnail: images/4-1-150x150.png